JustinCarpenter2020/firesides/w6/Cat-Facts-Fireside/README.md

 Debugging Catuuurday

 * Home page - prop passes whole collection

-* CatService - exporting as catsService instead of catService
+* CatService - exporting as catService instead of catsService

+* router push on cats component is route.push

+*lowercase s in Appstate in catsService

+*Axios service missing the s in https

 * CatComponent - Cat data is not referencing the state before it references the fact incorrectly

-* router push on cats component
+*Router missing the : infront of Id

+*catPicture is catPictue in the AppState

+*catsService get all cats is a put method